blazfxx/MontyDev2/README.md

 # MontyDev
 My montydev submission

-only file you need to care about is the app.py one
+Only file you need to care about is the app.py one